the

 .

 As with articles, galleries have a title, a slug, and keywords.
-Two viewing modes are available, grid (overview of the entire image set) and slide (single picture view, with a ▸ Details section at the bottom offering extra image information).
-By default a new gallery has the same curator (editor) and ACL permissions as new articles i.e. it's restricted to the user who created it.
+Two viewing modes are available, grid (overview of the entire image set) and slide (single picture view, with a

 After creating a new gallery images can be uploaded to the page when in grid view.
 The ACL (see next section) of individual images can only be set from the back-end, but a show/hide mechanism is available.
-When an image is uploaded it is automatically tagged as hidden.
-In grid and slide views these images look slightly washed-out to the curator, and visitors will need to append ?unhide
+When an image is uploaded it is automatically tagged as hidden (this can be changed by changing the hide_new

 at the end of the gallery URL to view them.
 A toggle button can be found under each image in slide view, and so a curator can control what images are always shown and which ones require the special URL.
-The unhide_tag
+The tag is configurable in edit.koi

 The last feature of the editor is ACL manipulation, explained in the section below.

 Articles and galleries have two types of restrictions: who can edit/curate them and who can view them.
-Newly-created articles and galleries can only be modified and viewed by their original author, but other editors can be added by clicking on the ▸ Access control list for <name> (or ▸ gallery ACL in grid view) expandable section and modifying the list of users who can edit the page (note that it's impossible to remove oneself).
-Adding a wildcard * allows any logged-in user to edit the article/gallery.
-Group-based editing controls are not currently implemented, nor is blocking with the ! prefix (see below).
-ACL controls for articles and galleries are equivalent, so any reference to articles below applied also to galleries.
+Newly-created articles and galleries can only be modified and viewed by their original author, but other editors can be added by clicking on the ▸ Access control list for <name>

 To thwart XSS attacks user input is sanitized using bleach and context-based allowlists, and further escaped upon display unless used in an HTML context.
 This, however, strips most HTML code which is sometimes undesirable. trusted